- Living Office

 Further conversations with Brian Green, Research Lead in Herman Miller’s Insight and Exploration group, also piqued interest in a fresh approach.
 The resulting Locale collaboration space hits the sweet spot for the way ISG team members work together—less staid than a conference room, less casual than a lounge, and more engaging than either.

-Freestanding screens with attached whiteboards give definition to the collaboration space, keeping it open enough to feel inviting and closed enough to feel private.
+Freestanding screens give definition to the collaboration space, keeping it open enough to feel inviting and closed enough to feel private.